meshplay/meshplay/CONTRIBUTING.md

 ## <a name="contributing-docs">Documentation Contribution Flow</a>

 Please contribute!
-Meshery documentation uses GitHub Pages to host the docs site.
-Learn more about [Meshery's documentation framework](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit?usp=sharing).
+Meshplay documentation uses GitHub Pages to host the docs site.
+Learn more about [Meshplay's documentation framework](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit?usp=sharing).
 The process of contributing follows this flow:

 1. Create a fork, if you have not already, by following the steps described [here](docs/CONTRIBUTING-gitflow.md)
 1. In the local copy of your fork, navigate to the docs folder.